 Carpet beetles can be found in your home when the pupa becomes an adult.
-You may find hairless, bare skins in or around the areas mentioned above.
+You may find hairless, bare skins in or around the abovementioned areas.
 Dead adults might also be found near window sills, where they tried unsuccessfully to get outside to feed on the flowers.

 They are safe for domestic pets as well as humans.
 They can be brought into homes as passengers on cut flowers.
-Adult beetles may also live in bird nests, where they attempt to fly into homes to lay their eggs.
+Adult beetles may also live in bird nests, attempting to fly into homes to lay their eggs.

 To treat a carpet infestation in your house, you must first vacuum the entire area.
 Pay special attention to areas around furniture and dark corners.
 Next, apply special residual pesticides to eliminate the existing beetles and prevent future infestations.

 While they are not directly harmful to humans, fabric pests can be a nuisance in Australian homes and should be eradicated.
-Knowing the best treatment is key to this.
+Knowing the best pest control and treatment is key to this.
 To do this, it is important to identify the pest.